UW–Madison School of Education Wisconsin Teacher Pledge FAQ

 What if I have to take a semester off?

-Students who take the Teacher Pledge then take time off from their teacher education program (for whatever reason) with intent to return must re-enroll in classes within one term (not counting summer) to maintain continued eligibility for Teacher Pledge funding.
+Students who take the Teacher Pledge then take time away from their teacher education program (for whatever reason, including change of major) must re-enroll in their teacher education program within one semester (not counting summer) to maintain continued eligibility for Teacher Pledge loans.

-For example, if a student taking the Teacher Pledge withdraws after the Spring 2023 term with plans to re-enroll in Spring 2024, we can resume Teacher Pledge funding in Spring 2024, because they were gone for only one term (Fall 2023).
-If the student does not re-enroll by Spring 2024, we cannot offer continued Teacher Pledge funding.
+For example, if a student taking the Teacher Pledge leaves their teacher education program after the Spring 2023 term with plans to re-enroll in Spring 2024, we can resume their Teacher Pledge funding in Spring 2024, because they were gone for only one semester (Fall 2023).
+If the student does not re-enroll by Spring 2024, we cannot offer further Teacher Pledge funding.

 • Complete your online Teacher Pledge loan exit interview with the Bursar’s Office.